mozilla/receiptverifier/README.md

 **typsAllowed**: An array of the [receipt types](https://wiki.mozilla.org/Apps/WebApplicationReceipt#the_typ_field) [you'd like to accept](https://developer.mozilla.org/en-US/docs/Apps/Publishing/Validating_a_receipt?redirectlocale=en-US&redirectslug=Apps%2FValidating_a_receipt#What_receipts_you_should_accept).
 Defaults to accepting developer, reviewer and purchase receipts, but not test receipts.
 To accept test receipts only, `new mozmarket.receipts.Verifier({typsAllowed: ['test-receipt']...})`

+**productURL**: the url that is added to the product in the receipt.
+For hosted apps this is the manifest domain, for packaged apps this the origin specified in the manifest.
+This is optional, but recommended to ensure that the receipt issued is for your app.

 ### Methods

 The `mozmarket.receipts.verify()` function is mostly what you'll use.
 A couple methods you might want from the verifier object: